namiwang/namiwang.github.io/about.md

 permalink: /about/
 ---

-I write different kinds of code.
+Full-stack developer at @microsoft by day, indie creator by night, and a cool dad always.

-I participated in competitive programming as a teenager (NOI '08, '09 in China), and now I work as a full-stack developer for @microsoft.
+I started in competitive programming (NOI '08, '09 in China), where I learned to enjoy coding and building cool stuff.
+Now, I spend my time building apps, games, and compilers.

-I've been working on indie games, compilers, and regular full-stack developments.

 I also translate tech materials and write [short stories](/tags/#story).